Promoting Respect for Human Rights and Diversity in Hiring

 At Tsubakimoto Chain, at an early stage we made the wages of men and women equal, and we have put in place a human resources system where women can comfortably continue to work even during life events such as pregnancy and childbirth.

-By creating an environment where it is easy to take childcare leave and promoting work-style reforms, in FY 2019 we saw an upswing in the number of male employees taking childcare leave, and FY 2020 maintained the same level.
+Moreover, by creating an environment where it is easy to take childcare leave and by promoting work-style reforms, we saw an upswing in the number of male employees taking childcare leave in FY 2019.
+This level has been maintained since then.
 In the past two years, the rate of return to work after taking maternity/childcare leave has been 100%, clearly indicating that we have succeeded in creating a workplace environment that facilitates women returning to work after giving birth.

 Number of Women in Managerial Roles / Ratio of Women in Senior Roles (Domestic)